 Carry a bouquet of yarn balls #Favors & Flowers#crafty wedding#crochet#diy bouquet#non-floral bouquet#steal-this-idea Updated Oct 12 2015 (Posted Aug 27 2013) Megan Finley Horowitz meggyfin Check out Offbeat Bride Sarah's awesome hand-made bridal bouquet made out of what looks like yarn balls!
 She explains how she pulled off this crafty look: These are styrofoam balls wrapped in yarn and shoved onto floral wire.
 The leaves are cardboard wrapped in twine!
 We think this is awesome wrapped in ZOMG!
 Crafty, yarn-loving brides — get to DIYing!
 Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Asha & Jay's family game day BBQ 'n' beer wedding NEXT From Seattle to Mexico, why you'll want Jonas Seaman to photograph your wedding day Show/Hide comments [ 4 ] The fiber nut in me is in love with this… And embellishing it!
 Using a drop spindle with a project on it for the stem, knit leaves… there are so many awesome variations on this lovely idea!
 Reply I was already seriously thinking of getting my favorite hand-dyer somehow represented in our wedding–this might be the perfect thing to make it happen.
 (Though if we do a handfasting I'll probably also have knit or silk cords dyed by her, too.)
 It would be really cute with handspun yarn leftovers, too — I hate wasting them! and I bet I could even make it work with one of my existing drop spindles…I may have to consider this for reals.
 Oooh.
 Reply I'm tempted to do steal this idea!!!
 Reply LOVE!!!!
 I've narrowed my bouquet down to either pompoms or yarn balls.
 Maybe a mix of both!!!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.